Kitchen

 When selecting a crib:

 - Don't buy an older, used crib.
-It could be missing parts.
+It could be missing parts and may not meet new federal crib safety standards passed in June 2011.

 - Corner posts should not extend more than 1/16th of an inch above the end panel.

-- Posts should not be more than 2 & 3/8ths inches apart to prevent the child from getting stuck.
+- Crib slats should not be more than 2 & 3/8ths inches apart.

 - All hardware should be tight fitting and secure.